Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

-It boosted my confidence and I started to write other short stories ebook and published on Amazon.
+It boosted my confidence and I started to write other short story ebooks and published them on Amazon.

-As this time I have little followers and fan base so I was able to sell a good number of copies and was able to make a good amount of money writing short stories.
+This time, I had some followers and a fan base so I was able to sell a good number of copies and was able to make a decent amount of money writing short stories.

-So the key takeaway you can get is that short stories can make you money but you have to start first.
+So the key takeaway is that short stories can make you money but you have to start first.

-And its not that you can’t succeed in the first try.
+And its not that you can’t succeed on the first try.

-All you have to do is to create a little fan base around you so that when you first publish your short stories anywhere you can get quick readers.
+All you have to do is create a little fan base around you so that when you publish your short stories anywhere you can get readers quick.